Incredible tips to deal with anxiety when travelling

 Go find a place you can sit and feel safe.
 Away from the hustle and bustle, and get yourself a drink.
 Now I know when my anxiety when travelling is bad I struggle to make decisions.
 So have in your bag, pocket or even your bra a piece of paper with drinks on it you like.
 Don’t even look at the menu.
 Just see which of those you fancy be it water, tea or wine and order it.
 The less choice you have, the more of your brain you can use to focus on calming yourself.
 Mine is usually an iced coffee, a house wine or fresh orange juice.

-Now you have time to just sit, relax, watch the world go by, have the person you’re with help distract you or call your safety blanket.
+Now you have time to just sit, relax, watch the world go by, have the person you’re with help distract you or call your safety blanket, to help with your vacation anxiety.
 You’re in a safe space, focus on enjoying your drink and plan what you’re going to do after your break.

 Where’s the food at?